I take perceived flaws and imperfections and give them a compelling

 My work combines the geometries of Minimalism with the spontaneous spirit of the New Casualists.
 The intent for my work is to provide a sense of optimism in society's ability to reinvent itself.
 In the age of cancel culture, there are no second chances.
 So my work is a hopeful reminder that there’s beauty in the imperfections, and forgiveness for our perceived flaws.
 My work is distinguishable by its joyful and unorthodox approach to color

-Valerie Wilcox is originally from San Diego, CA and moved to Los Angeles to receive her BFA in Graphic Design from Cal State University Long Beach.
+Valerie Wilcox is originally from San Diego, CA, moved to Los Angeles and received her BFA in Graphic Design from Cal State University Long Beach.
 She continued her fine art studies at Otis College of Art & Design and Art Center College of Design and currently lives and works in Los Angeles.

-Wilcox has been included in many local and international exhibitions including the Torrance Art Museum, San Jose Institute of Contemporary Art, Irvine Fine Arts Center, Mount Saint Mary’s University, Palo Alto Art Center, QiPO Art Fair in Mexico City, Kölner Liste Art Fair in Cologne; Galleries in Wuppertal and Berlin, Germany and Brisbane, Australia.
-She completed a three week residency through Hangman Projects in Stockholm, Sweden and showed in the subsequent exhibition there.
+Wilcox has been included in many local and international exhibitions including the Kölner Liste Art Fair in Cologne; Galleries in Wuppertal and Berlin, Germany; Brisbane, Australia; QiPO Art Fair in Mexico City; Stockholm, Sweden and Norway.
+She's shown locally at Billis Williams (George Billis), Launch LA Gallery, Torrance Art Museum, Irvine Fine Arts Center, Mount Saint Mary’s University, Korean Cultural Center, Melissa Morgan Fine Art in Palm Desert, San Jose Institute of Contemporary Art and the Palo Alto Art Center.
+She completed a three week residency in Stockholm, Sweden and showed in the subsequent exhibition there.
 Her work is collected internationally and in corporate collections including the Hyatt and Marriot hotels.
 She recently completed a large commission for the Manchester Grand Hyatt in San Diego.

 Wilcox has been published in the NY Times T Style Magazine, The Huffington Post, Coolibri Magazine in Germany, Veranda Magazine, Saatchi Art, Art Nerd in San Francisco, DiversionsLA and Art and Cake.